ProyectoAether/iStar-for-Machine-Learning/README.md

 Authors: Jose M. Barrera, Alejandro Reina-Reina, Ana Lavalle, Alejandro Maté, Juan Trujillo.
 Published in:  Computer Standards & Interfaces, 88, 103806 (2024) DOI: ([10.1007/s13042-022-01583-x](https://www.sciencedirect.com/science/article/pii/S0920548923000879?ssrnid=4358075&dgcid=SSRN_redirect_SD))

-## Key Features

-- **Captures Functional and Non-Functional Requirements**: Includes support for ML-specific qualities like explainability, equity, and robustness.
-- **Guided Requirements Capture**: Offers a questionnaire and predefined tables to aid in eliciting requirements and selecting suitable algorithms.
-- **Applicability Across Domains**: Demonstrated through real-world case studies in industrial and healthcare contexts.

 ## System Requirements

 To use or implement the metamodel, you will need the following tools and dependencies: